 If you’re experiencing pain or discomfort while running, here’s what to do:

 Ease into it if you’re beginning to run or haven’t run for a while.
 It’s best not to push yourself or try to do too much.
 Start slowly and build up mileage over time.
 It may take months of consistent training to get where you want to be.

-Even if you have been running for a long time, your body is constantly changing.
+Your body is constantly changing, even if you have been running for a long time.
 What was fine last week may not be fine today — and vice versa.
 Your body can adapt with regular training.
-But don’t push it too far beyond what it’s capable of handling at any given moment.
+But don’t push it too far beyond what it can handle at any moment.

-You can’t always control the weather when you run, but make sure you’ve dressed appropriately for the conditions so that you don’t experience chafing or heat exhaustion.
+You can’t always control the weather when you run, but ensure you’ve dressed appropriately for the conditions, so you don’t experience chafing or heat exhaustion.